TheHunter: theHunter: Primal

 On 24 November 2014, Expansive Worlds announced theHunter: Primal, a standalone expansion to theHunter that would feature dinosaurs.
 The game was made available through Steam Early Access on 15 December 2014, and was fully released on 31 March 2015.
 The game was developed and published collaboratively by Expansive Worlds and Avalanche Studios.

 theHunter: Call of the Wild

-A sequel to both games, called theHunter: Call of the Wild, was announced on 28 November 2016.
+A sequel to both games, titled theHunter: Call of the Wild, was announced on 28 November 2016.
 This time developed by Expansive Worlds and only published by Avalanche Studios, the game was released on 16 February 2017.
-Expansive Worlds confirmed on 27 March 2017 that the game would also receive ports for PlayStation 4 and Xbox One, which were released on 2 October 2017.
+Expansive Worlds confirmed on 27 March 2017 that the game would also receive ports for PlayStation 4 and Xbox One.
+These were released on 2 October 2017.

-The game continued to receive development throughout 2019 with the introduction of 'TruRacs' – an implementation of random rack design being applied to animals with racks that provides more diversity in the look of certain animals.
+The game continued to receive development throughout 2019 with the introduction of TruRacs, an implementation of random rack design being applied to animals with racks that provides more diversity in the look of certain animals.
 Expansive Worlds announced that they aim to include TruRacs for all species that have horn/antler variations within the game.

-To date Expansive Worlds has released a total of thirteen hunting reserves for theHunter: Call of the Wild.
-These include:
+To date, Expansive Worlds has released seventeen hunting reserves for theHunter: Call of the Wild: